SkretasLab/ProteoSeeker/README.md

 conda deactivtae
 ~~~

-4. You can now run any of the parameter files associated for any of the samples.
+4. <p align="justify">You can now run any of the parameter files associated for any of the samples.
 The latter files are located at the directories "SRR3961740", "DRR163688" and "SRR17771278".
-For example:
+For example:</p>

 ~~~bash
 python proteoseeker.py -pfp parameter_files/cas_als/ca_run/SRR3961740/parameters_SRR3961740_k8_ca.txt
 python proteoseeker.py -pfp parameter_files/cas_als/ca_run/SRR3961740/parameters_SRR3961740_mnr_ca.txt